The Complete Guide to Driving in Wallis and Futuna

 Wallis and Futuna might be small islands, but car rentals are in abundance!

-Although the legal driving age in Wallis and Futuna is 18, most vehicle rental companies will only rent to drivers aged 21 years and older.
-Some rental companies even require drivers to be over 25 years of age.
+Although the legal driving age in Wallis and Futuna is 18, most vehicle rental companies will only rent to drivers aged 23 years and older.
+Some rental companies even require drivers to have at least five years of driving experience.

 Car Hire Companies in Wallis and Futuna